 Materials & Methods

 From its inception the NHMS aimed to establish the first UK-wide, long-term monitoring program of managed pollinators.
 The scheme relies upon citizen scientist beekeepers collecting honey samples throughout the beekeeping season (April to October) from across the UK.
-Honey collected by the scheme was initially intended as a resource for tracking foraging preferences of honey bees using plant metabarcoding of honey DNA, but has become a reservoir for future studies by establishing an archive of honey which has potential to address future research priorities over a meaningful timescale.
+Honey collected by the scheme was initially intended as a resource for tracking foraging preferences of honey bees using plant metabarcoding of honey DNA, but has become a resource for future studies by establishing an archive of honey samples which has potential to address future research priorities over inter-annual timescales.

 Establishment of the scheme

-The scheme was setup by the UK Centre for Ecology & Hydrology (UKCEH) and was officially launched on 1st July 2018 after consultation with the UK’s national apicultural bodies for amateur (the British Beekeepers Association - BBKA) and professional (Bee Farmers Association - BFA) beekeepers.
+The scheme was initiated by the UK Centre for Ecology & Hydrology (UKCEH) and was officially launched on 1st July 2018 after consultation with the UK’s national apicultural bodies for amateur (the British Beekeepers Association - BBKA) and professional (Bee Farmers Association - BFA) beekeepers.
 This initial consultation phase was used to identify limiting factors to uptake of the scheme, key approaches to publicising and acquiring beekeeper participants, expectations from participants of data dissemination, as well as approaches to limit participation fatigue and membership loss rates over time.
-Stakeholders were also critical in the scope of additional meta-data that may be collected from beekeepers including information on hive productivity, management and diseases and their treatment.
-Stakeholder engagement was also critical in the decision to focus on honey stored in combs as opposed to pollen is actively collected and stored as beebread.
+Stakeholders were also critical in the scope of additional metadata that may be collected from beekeepers including information on hive productivity, management and diseases and their treatment.
+Stakeholder engagement was also critical in the decision to focus on honey stored in combs as opposed to pollen that is actively collected and stored as beebread.
 It was advised that largescale collection either directly from combs or using pollen traps would be less appealing to beekeepers and reduce both participation and retention in the scheme.
 Stakeholder consultation was also used to design user-friendly web-based portals as well as subsequent type and frequency result dissemination.
 This included proposals for email updates, member web portals for accessing results and newsletters.
 The stakeholder groups also supported development of ‘how to’ videos to standardise sample collection methodology.

 Recruitment of beekeepers